Top McDonald's HR exec departs in wake of CEO's ouster

 MCDONALD'S CEO PUSHED OUT AFTER RELATIONSHIP WITH EMPLOYEE

-Global Chief People Office David Fairhurst has left the company, a company spokesperson confirmed, citing an internal member sent out Monday by Easterbrook's successor, Chris Kempczinski.
+Global Chief People Office David Fairhurst has left the company, a company spokesperson confirmed to FOX Business.

 Stocks in this Article

-Kempczinski did not provide a reason for the departure.
+An internal memo sent out Monday by Easterbrook's successor, Chris Kempczinski, did not provide a reason for the departure, according to Bloomberg.

-Fairhurst had worked for McDonald’s for just shy of 15 years and was promoted to the highest human resources position by Easterbrook in 2015, according to the report.
-Senior Vice President Mason Smoot will take over on an interim basis.
+Fairhurst had worked for McDonald’s for just shy of 15 years and was promoted to the highest human resources position by Easterbrook in 2015.
+Senior Vice President Mason Smoot will take over on an interim basis, Bloomberg reports.

 Easterbrook’s exit from the company was announced late Sunday, after the restaurant chain’s board of directors voted in favor of the departure on Friday.